RCushmaniii/cushlabs-base/docs/PRD_BASE.md

   - billing, analytics, flags, jobs, and multi-tenancy are bundled together
   - abstractions make it hard to delete or swap components

-CushLabs Base exists to ship the **minimum credible foundation** that experienced developers expect.
+This starter exists to ship the **minimum credible foundation** that experienced developers expect.

 ---